janesolomon/twitter_search/README.md

 This file is a breakdown of langauges in this dataset

 log2016.txt
-This file is a log of counts for emoji appearing before and after the gun emoji this dataset
+This file is a log of counts for emoji appearing before and after the gun emoji in this dataset